pygreece/community/docs/en/code-of-conduct.md

 - Persistent disruption of online community discord discussions, presentations or other events.
 - Continued personal communication after requests to discontinue such communication.
+- Online or physical bullying of any form.
 - Other behavior that is inappropriate for a professional audience that includes individuals from many different backgrounds.